GreySerj/LibraryManagementSystem/README.md

 This project represents a library management application.
 The application allows to perform various operations commonly used in a normal library.
-Data containing books related information and library members is stored in txt files, alongside with book loan transactions.
+Books related information and library members data is stored in txt files, alongside with book loan transactions.

 Library Management System allows to:
 1. Search for books.